 Documentation of Any Community Matching Funds

 Response to Service Quality Complaints The Applicant is advised that the Board may review complaints and service quality investigations involving the proposed service provider.
-The Applicant should be prepared to explain.
+The Applicant should be prepared to explain why those issues are no longer and their level of confidence in the provider

 Operating Agreements and Other Partnership Agreements Applicant shall provide an overview of any operating or partnership agreement entered into by the Communications Union District.
 If the Applicant has not entered into such agreement, the Applicant shall provide an overview of discussions and a timeline.
 If an applicant is not pursuing such agreements, the Applicant shall detail its plan for operating the network